newerton/cburleson-pwa/docs/how-to/how-to-create-a-new-main-page.md

 ## Step 5 - Add route for the new page

-In app-routing.module.ts, add a new route to the `routes` array.
+In `app-routing.module.ts`, add a new route to the `routes` array.
 For example:

 `{ path: 'blog', loadChildren: './pages/blog/blog.module#BlogModule' },`